johnchaffee/platform-docs/7.-migrations/postman.md

 ### Invite Your Team

-The fastest way to get your team moved over to Stoplight Platform is to [configure an email domain](../2.-workspaces/d.inviting-your-team.md#make-your-workspace-discoverable) and share a link to your workspace's sign-up page.
+The fastest way to get your team moved over to Stoplight is to [configure an email domain](../2.-workspaces/d.inviting-your-team.md#make-your-workspace-discoverable) and share a link to your workspace's sign-up page.

 Alternatively, you can also [invite members](../2.-workspaces/d.inviting-your-team.md) individually using their email.